Riteshk229/React-TodoList/README.md

 ``CRUD`` operations are done through **Axios**.

+P.S : Due to the limitation of API created task can't be updated (will fix it later).
+So, the updation works only for existing data.

 # Steps to Run this project
 1. Run ``npm install`` in the VS code terminal to  install all the dependencies.
 2. Type ``npm run dev`` in the VS code terminal to start the server and run the application.